 4. It can be beneficial when losing weight

 Drinking more fluids can support your goal of losing weight.
 This is because water can contribute to a feeling of satiety and speed up metabolism.
 In addition to the course of biochemical processes, energy is also obtained in the aquatic environment.
-The so-called mitochondria are part of all living cells, and they function as tiny power plants, producing energy for our body.
+Part of all living cells are the so-called mitochondria, which function as tiny power plants, producing energy for our body.

 Studies show that mitochondria work a little better when adequately hydrated than when we are thirsty.
 Drinking a glass of water before a meal can also prevent you from overeating.
 A 2014 study also supports the claim that water can actually help when reducing weight.